robhagemans/hoard-of-gwbasic/KindlyRat/README.md

 `menuet`    ...
 PLAY music demonstration
 `binary`    ...    demonstrates search, list first and read
 `dietest`    ...    checks the Random Generator
-`two-buffer`    ...    demonstrates sort of A  $, list first and read
+`two-buffer`    ...    demonstrates sort of `A$`, list first and read
-`bubble`    ...    demonstrates sort of A  $, list first and read
+`bubble`    ...    demonstrates sort of `A$`, list first and read
 `Mandelbrot`    ...
 Mandelbrot Fractal demonstration
 `ListDisk`    ...     by Eric Tchong, formats BASIC programs for listing or printing.
 `SortThem`    ...     another Eric Tchong QuickBASIC program that demonstrates sorts.
 `RanHex`    ...    random hexadecimal generator
 `Cypher`    ...    a text encoding program
 `AnimalVegtableMineral`    ...    a game/example that learns
 `99bob`    ...    demonstrates messing around in BASIC
 `combinations`    ...    possible combinations of three numbers
-`MorseConverter`    ...    converts
-a message to Morse Code.
+`MorseConverter`    ...    converts a message to Morse Code.

 KindlyRat